 Experts claim South Luangwa is one of the greatest wildlife sanctuaries in the world, and not without reason.
 The concentration of game around the Luangwa River and its ox bow lagoons is among the most intense in Africa.
 One does not have to be an expert to recognize that!

-If you’re in your own vehicle, be sure to get a map of the park from the helpful scouts at the park entrance and follow the loop roads in the park, past dams bursting with hippos, crowned cranes, grazing antelope and scurrying baboons.
-In case you wish to conduct your own private guided safaris’s in an open game viewing car or are travelling in a big group, make sure to have a look at our rental safari vehicles.
+If you’re in your own vehicle or our sturdy 4x4 vehicles, be sure to get a map of the park from the helpful scouts at the park entrance and follow the loop roads in the park, past dams bursting with hippos, crowned cranes, grazing antelope and scurrying baboons.
+In case you wish to conduct your own private safaris in an open game viewing car or are travelling in a big group, make sure to have a look at our rental safari vehicles.
 Our cars seat up to nine persons, so nobody misses out on good sightings.
-A bonus for our mix & match self-drives & guided safaris is that there are no time restrictions and you enjoy your "own" safari vehicle for the entire day and be guided in the park by your private guide..
+A bonus for these mix & match (self & guided) drives is that there are no time restrictions and you can enter the park for the entire day inclusive of a "night-drive"!

 If you’re staying at one of the Valley’s lodges, their guides will ensure you have every opportunity to see all that the valley has to offer of its wildlife, birds and varying vegetation and habitats in both morning and afternoon drives.
 Lodge game drive activities are at set hours, leaving around 6.00 and returning 10.00 hours for the morning and leaving around 16.00 to return between 19.30-20.00 hours for their afternoon drives.
 Prices for game drives range per lodge and are paid per person per drive or sometimes are inclusive in their accommodation rates.